ghartsel/GX-Kernel/content/introduction.md

 }
 ```

-> 4: Compile, link, and load the executable into your emulator or hardware according to the instructions for your tool set.
+> 4: Edit the gxconfig.h file to match your hardware.
+The default settings are for the Motorola M68HC11 EVB evaluation board.

+> 5: Run `$ make` to compile and link your example application with the GX/Kernel code and create a downloadable executable named main.hex.

+> 6: The final output file, main.hex, can now be downloaded and tested on your hardware or emulator.
+Refer to the documentation provided with your target board, emulator or PROM programmer for specific instructions on downloading files.

-> 5: Reset your hardware to run the myFirstApp example application.
-With a successful build, you should see the "Success: timeout." message displayed every 10 seconds.
+> 7: Reset your target environment to run the myFirstApp example application.
+You should see the "Success: timeout." message displayed every 10 seconds.
+You are now set up to build a full application.

 The GX/Kernel features efficient and flexible real-time facilities that
 meet the demands of today's hard-deadline, embedded systems.